robbievanleeuwen/section-properties/docs/source/rst/analysis.rst

 ..  note:: A geometric analysis must be performed on the Section object before a warping analysis is carried out.

+..  warning:: There must be connectivity between all elements of the mesh to perform a valid warping analysis.
+This is a limitation of the elastic theory that this implementation is based on, as there is no way to quantify the transfer of shear and warping between two unconnected regions.

 ..  automethod:: sectionproperties.analysis.section.Section.calculate_warping_properties
     :noindex: